Table of Contents

 Conclusions About Scoliosis and Chiropractic Care

-When your child goes to their sports physical, make sure to ask about scoliosis, how it may affect your child, and how chiropractic may help.
+So when your child goes to their sports physical, make sure to ask about scoliosis, how it may affect your child, and to specifically ask “How can chiropractic help with scoliosis?